leenegnojw/Tensegrity_gen/tests/README.md

 ```
 floating_tensegrity_leg.STL
 ```
-The second one is floatin based with a 60mm chord length, resulting in a 103.9mm leg length and of course holes for assembly.
+The second one is floating based with a 60mm chord length, resulting in a 103.9mm leg length and of course holes for assembly.